How to Start a Radio Station

 A radio station will need to set aside a budget to cover marketing costs on a continuous basis.
 Common marketing techniques for a radio station include social media marketing and online advertising.
 Developing a website can be a significant expense, but it can also give your radio station greater visibility online.
 You will be marketing to advertisers as well as listeners, and most of that will be done through direct sales calls.

-You will need employees such as DJs to help you run your radio station.
+Depending on the hours of your station, employees such as DJs and sales staff will be needed.
 Make sure that you select people with appropriate experience and training.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.